 A REPLACEMENT OF A PUTIN/TRUMP EMBRACE – THIS WORK IN PROGRESS FEATURES THEM SHARING A SPLIFF

-Although weed is illegal in Lithuania, people deposit their seeds in the glass to thumb thier nose at the cops.
+Although weed is illegal in Lithuania, people deposit their seeds in the glass to thumb their noses at the cops.

 DICKHEAD AMERICAN GOTHIC